AlbertTB/SBI_PYT_project/README.md

 ### External programs

+To properly clone the repository you should install git lfs by running `git lfs install`

 **IMPORTANT NOTE**: DSSP and MSMS need to be installed in order to get good prediction results.

 DSSP: